magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-44505-graphql-applying-reward-points-does-not-update-grand-total.md

 ---
-title: "MDVA-44505: GraphQL Applying Reward Points does not update Grand Total"
+title: "MDVA-44505: GraphQL query for cart applying reward points does not update grand total"
 labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.14,GraphQL,Reward Points,update,Grand Total,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2
 ---

-The MDVA-44505 patch solves the issue where GraphQL Applying Reward Points does not update Grand Total.
+The MDVA-44505 patch solves the issue where the GraphQL query for a cart applying reward points does not update the grand total.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.14 is installed.
 The patch ID is MDVA-44505.
 Please note that the issue was fixed in Adobe Commerce 2.4.3.

 ## Affected products and versions